 - The Centers for Disease Control (CDC) estimates that in the U.S., an average of 1 in 45 children will have ASD

-- Children with autism are more likely to be boys
+- Autism in children is more likely to be boys

 ASD is a Neurological Disorder

 Research continues to investigate why the rate of autism is increasing.
 Ongoing research looks at everything from environmental factors to genetics but the cause of autism is still unknown.
 What is known, however, is that ASD is a neurological disorder that, when treated in early childhood with ABA therapy, can significantly decrease in its presentation of characteristics.